-Search engine bots often crawl various pages of a website to find new or indexable links.
-To find new URLs, bots look for anchor tags inside a page's source code and then adds those links to their list of crawlable URLs.
+Search engine bots often crawl various website pages to find new or indexable links.
+Bots look for anchor tags inside a page's source code and then add those links to their list of crawlable URLs.
 Once they start crawling those newly found URLs, they analyze each URL's HTTP response code.
-If the URL returns 404, then bots do not add the specified URL to their index and even removes that URL from their index if it was already indexed earlier.
+If the URL returns 404, bots do not add the specified URL to their index and even remove that URL from their index if it was already indexed earlier.

-To fix the website's broken links, you need to check your webpage with this tool.
+To fix the website's broken links, you need to check your webpage with our dead link checking tool.
 It finds every non-existent URL and tells you about it.
-After finding the list of URLs, you should either remove those anchor links from the subjected webpage or fix those links to enable them to open properly and return a 200 response code.
+After seeing the list of URLs, first, check each URL, and examine why it's broken.
+After that, you should either remove those anchor links from the subjected webpage or fix those links to enable them to open correctly and return a 200 response code.